 We can use conditional summation using the SUMIF and SUMIFS functions in Excel.
 The SUMIFS function is available from Excel version 2010.
 This function can accept multiple criteria and multiple sum ranges.
-In this article, we will show you 3 easy methods to use SUMIFS when cells are not equal to multiple text in Excel.
+In this article, we will show you 3 easy methods to use SUMIFS when cells are not equal to multiple texts in Excel.

-We will show you three quick and easy ways to use SUMIFS when cells are not equal to multiple text.
+We will show you three quick and easy ways to use SUMIFS when cells are not equal to multiple texts.
 For the first method, we will simply use the SUMIFS function.
 Then, we will subtract the SUMIFS amount from the whole total calculated using the SUM function.
 Lastly, we will combine SUM and SUMIFS functions to achieve our goal.

 To demonstrate the methods, we have selected a dataset that has three columns consisting of “Product”, “Color”, and “Sales”.
 Then, we will find the sales for the products that are not yellow, green, or blue.